NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 ASCII is straightforward.
 These are small values; we can assign a byte for each code point, so the character with the code point `84` would be stored in a byte like `0101 0100`.
 The next plausible step for Unicode would be to do the same, we map the code point directly to bytes.

+We can replicate this for Unicode with a naive approach, mapping the code point directly to bytes.

 The problem arises from the number of characters in Unicode, over 150,000 characters that will need more than a single byte.
 This gets worse when you take into account the *codespace* of Unicode, which ranges from 0 to 1,114,111 code points[^1], or `U+0000` to `U+10FFFF` using Unicode notation.

 UTF-32 solves this by assigning 4 bytes for each code point.
 Code point `84` would be stored as  `00 00 00 54` in hexadecimal.
 A string like `Dog` would be encoded this way: